Helping Our Clients Help Their Family Members

 The process of obtaining a family preference visa begins with a U.S. citizen or LPR filing Form I-130, Petition for Alien Relative.
 This form establishes the relationship between the petitioning U.S. citizen or LPR and the relative.

 Once the petition is submitted, the file is assigned a priority date.
 The petition may take another few months to years to approve.
 The relative abroad, the “beneficiary,” must wait until the priority date is “current” before he or she may apply for an Adjustment of Status, or AOS (if they are already in the U.S. lawfully), or for an immigrant visa through consular processing (if they are situated abroad).
-For more information about the petition process, contact our family preference visa lawyers.
+For more information about the petition process, contact our family preference visa lawyer.

 Because the demand for family preference visas is so high, family members of U.S. citizens or LPRs typically have to wait between 2 and 30 years for their priority date to become “current.”
 Wait time depends on the birth of the intending immigrant, the fluctuations in demand for family preference visas, and the visa category.